-A recent clinical trial investigated the safety of the three most commonly used drugs for quitting smoking: nicotine-replacement therapy, varenicline, and bupropion.
+A clinical trial investigated the safety of the three most commonly used medications for quitting smoking.
+These medications included nicotine-replacement therapy, varenicline, and bupropion.

 Common medications for quitting smoking